mesh-payments/api-auth-examples/README.md

 * [Java 8+](./java)
 * [.NET C#](./dotnet)

-If the your language of your choice is not listed above, please follow instructions below on how to construct this type of request.
+If your language of your choice is not listed above, please follow instructions below on how to construct this type of request.

 ## Making Request